Cough Headache: Causes, Symptoms And 3 Remedies To Cure This

 Conclusion

 The cough headache is a type of headache triggered when a person cough, sneezes, and put strain.
 The main reason for this headache is not fully understood yet.
-There are two types of this headache primary and secondary cough headache.
+There are two types of this headache primary and secondary cough headaches.
 Symptoms of this headache include sudden pain in the head, nausea, sensitivity to light, and blurred vision.
+The treatment available for this headache is pain killers, steroids, beta-blockers, and also home remedies available to relieve the symptoms of headache.

 If someone feels continuous pain and symptoms worsen or severe day by day then should seek medical attention immediately.